nbswords/imutils/README.md

+I fix the bug about FaceAlginer.This bug is about `TypeError: Can't parse 'center'.
+Sequence item with index 0 has a wrong type`.

 # imutils
 A series of convenience functions to make basic image processing functions such as translation, rotation, resizing, skeletonization, and displaying Matplotlib images easier with OpenCV and ***both*** Python 2.7 and Python 3.